Scrum vs Agile: Key Differences and Use Cases

 Agile Benefits for Companies

 As the name suggests, Agile teams are quick and responsive to change.
-Flexibility is one of the main Agile benefits.
+Flexibility is one of the benefits of Agile project management.
 Project deliveries are not set in stone, so teams can constantly reevaluate their position and adjust their priorities based on new realities or project goals.
 Being adaptable this way ensures that the project team can consistently deliver and do so effectively.

 With an Agile approach, project teams can assess progress with each project iteration.
-It gives greater visibility into the entire project, allowing managers to spot obstacles and tackle them before they become worse.
+It gives greater visibility into the entire project, allowing managers to spot and tackle obstacles before they worsen.
 It reduces risk, increases flexibility, and encourages better team synergy.

 What is Scrum